 The Pre-chorus of a song is not really a section of its own, but can be considered a type of bridge or a second part to the verse.

-A pre-chorus would normally be used when the verse and chorus resembled each other musically.
+This would normally be used when the verse and chorus resembled each other musically.
 Or if you intend to introduce lyrics that suggest change.

-The pre-chorus can be a great way to lead into a chorus and create a build up or change of focus.
+This is also a great way to lead into a chorus and create a build up or change of focus.

 Some have said it was a great way to “lift” your listener into the chorus.